TheCandidStartup/TheCandidStartup.github.io/_drafts/json-relational-database-grid-view.md

 What have we gained?
 We got to play with the cool JSON feature in Postgres.
 We replaced the 400 mostly NULL columns we previously used to store custom fields with a single JSONB column.
 We're using less storage space than the combined table for issues with 2 or less custom fields.

 On the downside
+* Any change to a custom field requires a read/modify/write of the containing JSON document
 * We will end up using a lot more storage space for issues with 3 or more custom fields
 * Our 400 indexes are more expensive to maintain
-* The indexes are larger unless you're prepared for more complexity and write time cost by converting data types before indexing
+* The indexes are larger, unless you're prepared for more complexity and write time cost by converting data types before indexing
 * We have to deal with the added complexity of type conversion in our queries
 * JSON is still a relatively new feature in the relational database world.
 We will have operational difficulties with tooling that doesn't support JSONB columns.
 The data warehouse team will still hate us.

 There are clearly compromises involved when shoehorning JSON support into a mature technology like a relational database.
 Maybe things will work more smoothly with a purpose built NoSQL JSON database?

-Next time, we'll take a look at MongoDB.
+Next time, we'll take a look at [MongoDB](https://www.mongodb.com/docs/manual/).

 ## Footnotes